 Manuscript to publication

-The credit from our part-time online surgical courses can be accumulated and contribute towards a Postgraduate Certificate in Evidence Based Surgical Practice which is currently under development.
+The credit from our part-time online surgical courses can be accumulated and contribute towards a Postgraduate Certificate in Surgical Writing and Evidence Based Surgical Practice which will commence in September 2024.

 This course will enable students to construct a surgical paper and understand the fundamentals of publishing an article.
 A variety of activities will be employed to suit different learning styles and encourage an engaged, interactive and collaborative group of students who will be able to participate and contribute in a flexible manner.

-Certificate in Evidence Based Surgical Practice - launching planned September 2023
+Postgraduate Certificate in Surgical Writing and Evidence Based Surgical Practice - launching September 2023

-The Writing in Surgery, Advanced Writing in Surgery and Evidence Based Surgery courses together provide you with the opportunity to secure a 60 credit Postgraduate Certificate qualification.
+The Writing in Surgery (launched September 2023), Reviewing the Evidence Base in Surgery (launching January 2024), Editing in Surgery (launching January 2024) and Evidence Based Surgery (planned for April 2024) courses together provide you with the opportunity to secure a 60 credit Postgraduate Certificate qualification.

 Course and support programme